kylecorry31/Trail-Sense/app/src/main/res/raw/guide_survival_chapter_overview.md

 - Prescription medications, contact lenses, and glasses
 - Pain relievers (aspirin, ibuprofen, acetaminophen)
 - Hand sanitizer
-- Water (enough for the duration of your trip, plus a bit extra).
+- Water (enough for the duration of your trip, plus a bit extra)
-  - For longer duration trips, bring a water purification method and plan your route to include water sources.
+  - For longer trips, bring a water purification method and plan your route to include water sources.
-- Water containers (ensure you have a container that you could boil water in).
+- Water containers (ensure you have a container that you can boil water in)
 - Food (enough for the duration of your trip, plus a bit extra).
 Some good options include:
   - Nuts
   - Seeds